frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/united_arab_emirates/uae-vat-201-report.md

 2. Zero Rated or Exempted Items have "Is Zero Rated" or "Is Exempt" checkbox checked in the item master.

-3. ALL VAT accounts are selected in UAE VAT Settings.
+3. All VAT accounts are selected in UAE VAT Settings.

 <img class="screenshot" alt="UAE VAT Account Settings" src="{{docs_base_url}}/assets/img/regional/uae/uae-vat-account-settings.png">